 Are iPhones covered by the Amex extended warranty?

-There’s a bit of uncertainty when it comes to what is covered for iPhones.
 If you just have the standard warranty, then you should be covered by the extended warranty protection offered by Amex no problem.
 The standard Apple warranty covers you for one year from the date of purchase, so Amex would add on another year to your coverage.